css-materials/course-site/content/faq/course-obj-expectations/index.md

 ## Attend lectures

 I do not take attendance, but I expected that you come to class.
-Please, email me if you cannot make it to class (informing the instructor is as an act of courtesy and respect -- I won't ask questions or anything like that, unless it will become a regular issue).
+Please, email me if you cannot make it to class (informing the instructor is as an act of courtesy; I won't ask questions or anything like that, unless it will become a regular issue).
 You will need to bring a computer to class each day to be able to follow along.

 ## Ask questions